The Puritan: Act I

 Pieboard and Skirmish visit Captain Idle in prison.
 Idle tells them that he has been imprisoned for robbery.
 He fears that he will be hanged.
 Pieboard promises to do everything in his power to see that Idle is set free.
 Nicholas and Corporal Oath enter.
-Idle—a man who holds Puritans in very low esteem—is not happy to see his kinsman, Nicholas.
+Idle – a man who holds Puritans in very low esteem – is not happy to see his kinsman, Nicholas.
 Corporal Oath insists that Nicholas could prove useful.
 Pieboard suggests a scheme whereby Nicholas could help to get Idle out of jail.
 According to Pieboard's plan, Nicholas should steal his master's expensive chain (an ornament worn around the neck) and hide it in the garden.
 When his master (Sir Godfrey) becomes upset at the loss of the item, Nicholas should tell him that he has an imprisoned kinsman (Idle) who has a supernatural ability to find things.
 If events transpire according to Pieboard's designs, the master will then spring Idle from prison, Idle will "find" the chain in the garden, and everybody will be happy.
 Nicholas agrees to follow Pieboard's scheme.
 He exits.
-As part of another piece of his scheme, Pieboard instructs Skirmish and the Corporal to fake a fight in front of Lady Plus' home that evening.
+As part of another piece of his scheme, Pieboard instructs Skirmish and the Corporal to fake a fight in front of Lady Plus's home that evening.
 Pieboard also notes that he has to be careful when walking about in public because he faces the threat of being arrested as a result of unpaid debts.